-A very much awaited game which many a C64 person can remember.
+A very much long awaited game which many a C64 fan can remember.
 1991 saw the introduction of a new C64 game based on the famous German POW prison, “Colditz”.
+It was based on the popular board game from the 1970’s and 80’s by Gibsons Games.
+Something which for all the years this page has been on the site, I’ve failed to mention and was picked up by a visitor recently.

-The game was based on an an isometric 3D map, in the same vein as Ocean’s “Great Escape”, but with full colour and no monochrome graphics.
+The game has an isometric 3D display, in the same vein as Ocean’s “Great Escape”, but with full colour and no monochrome graphics.
 Not only that, but many new ideas and features to create a much better game of the style.
 The sheer scale of the game was immense, and technically very impressive due to its creative team on board.

 Miles Barry, a talented programmer, who didn’t have much luck with getting his work released, was the guy behind this very game.
 As was Jon Law, who worked on the classic First Samurai, doing the fantastic graphic work.
 Music was well crafted by Richard Rinn, or Deek as he’s known by us all.
 The game was actually originally worked on by Steven Pattullo (creator of the Limbo games for CDU), but sadly he struggled early on to get things working – and so was unfortunately let go.